sachinpal404/Credit-Card-Analysis/README.md

 [Click to view the live dashboard](https://app.fabric.microsoft.com/reportEmbed?reportId=3bf99d17-4bba-4b90-92c3-fb10ee69c5b1&autoAuth=true&ctid=23b0daf1-173a-4a20-afa0-36d69a739904)

-<small> The data used in this project is only for training purposes, which is not real. <small>
+<small> The data used in this project is only for training purposes, which is not real. </small>